cennznet/api.js/docs/METHODS_RPC.md

 ## JSON-RPC

 _The following sections contain RPC methods that are Remote Calls available by default and allow you to interact with the actual node, query, and submit.
-The RPCs are provided by Substrate itself._
+The RPCs are provided by CENNZNet itself._
 - **[author](#author)**

 - **[chain](#chain)**